topheryun/Magic-JoJo-Ball/README.md

 Overall the experience was great!
 I think we both learned a ton about web development.
 The only thing I will do differently next time is be more ambitious with the project.
 I think if we really exerted ourselves, we could have come out with a better product.
 However, since it was our first web site, I'm pretty proud of what we're accomplished.

+The project is best enjoyed in a maximized or fullscreen window, and was tested mostly on Firefox and Chrome.
 You can find admire this project in action here: https://magic-jojo-ball.s3-us-west-1.amazonaws.com/magic-jojo-ball.html